-There are different serogroups or types of meningococcus, among other serogroups A, B, C, Y and W135.
-This vaccine protects against serogroup C.
+There are different serogroups or types of meningococcus, among other serogroups A, B, C, W and Y. This vaccine protects against serogroup C.

 Some symptoms may be caused by the vaccine, e.g. redness at the injection site.
 Other problems may occur by chance and are not related to the vaccine. e.g. cold, gastro, headache.

 Meningococcal serogroup C conjugate vaccine is safe.
 Most reactions are harmless and do not last long.

 Nature and frequency of possible reactions to vaccine

 In most cases (more than 50% of people)

 Fever, drowsiness (sleepiness) and irritability, especially among children under 5

 Headache, discomfort, muscle pain and joint pain especially in people age 11 or older.

 What to do after vaccination